deeplint/deeplint/cli/README.md

 ## `deeplint show`

-Display the policies, snapshots and checking results in the human-readable format
+Display the modules, policies, snapshots and checking results in the human-readable format

 ```
 USAGE